sleeptoken/zettelkasten/Game hacking w Frida.md

 Each handler will have two functions known as `hooks` since they are hooked into the function respectively before and after the function call : `onEnter`, `onLeave`

 We have pointers and not just variables because if we change any value, it has to be permanent; otherwise, we will modify a copy of the value

+we want to set the parameter with 1337.
+To do so, we must replace the first arguments of the args array: `args[0]` with a pointer to a variable containing 1337.

 Frida has a function called `ptr()` that does exactly what we need: allocate some space for a variable and return its pointer.
 We also want to log the value of the original argument, and we have to use the function `toInt32()`, which reads the value of that pointer.